steven-lbp/llm/DeepSeek_r1/deepseek_r1.md

 SFT can not provide negative feedback;

-SFT kack of understanding of backward aapabilities;
+SFT lack of understanding of backward aapabilities;

 SFT responses in token level, whereas RLHF (Reinforcement Learning with Human Feedback) gives responses at a much broader level, treating the entire text as a whole.